Just how future-ready is your business? Trouble finding those highly skilled, experienced people?

 Most organisations struggle, in one form or another to cope with tilting talent supply-demand curve.
 Failure to heed the signs hurts company performance, culture, ultimately the brand – it is really that simple.
 Essentially, companies need to find creative ways to overcome pressures of increased competition, shrinking talent pools, cost-cutting – not to mention transforming into being far more customer-centric.
 Business practices, operations, process and people need to change ……and fast.

-Countless organisations won’t survive through this, what the economists call ‘creative destruction’.
+Countless organisations won’t survive through this, and economists actually call that ‘creative destruction’.

-Brutal reality is, quality talent (with all their valuable technological skills) end up going to those organisations with their act together.
-With differentiated/ appealing compelling offers supported by an empowered, encouraging company culture.
+Brutal reality is this.
+Quality talent (with all their valuable technological skills) end up going to the organisations who have got their act together.
+With differentiated, appealing compelling offer supported by an empowered, encouraging company culture.

-Company focus is on human capital and technology (productivity, skills, management, capabilities etc).
-We all realise the old, traditional (silo) approach to managing attraction, engagement and retention of talent is dead (outdated, out-of-step with today’s talent and candidate expectations and needs.)
+Company focus is on human capital and technology (productivity, skills, management, capabilities etc) – we all realise the old, traditional (silo) approach to managing attraction, engagement and retention of talent is dead – outdated and out-of-step with today’s talent and candidate expectations and needs.

-We want our talent to be able to identify with situations quickly, pivot, adapt and apply totally different skill-sets across entirely new realms.
+We want our talent to be able to identify with situations quickly; to pivot, adapt and apply totally different skill-sets across entirely new realms.

-And for this, organisation must truly support and develop its people.
+And for this, all organisations must support and develop its people.

-Sure, smaller companies lack the resources to buffer change – we get that, no deep pockets and its tough to try and stand out and/or remunerate in line with the market.
+Sure, smaller companies lack the resources to buffer change, we get that – no deep pockets and its tough to try and stand out, remunerate in line with the market.
 So what can be done?

-Finally getting its rightful place in the sun, at forefront of any company brand / reputational efforts.
+Finally Employer branding gets its time in the sun – at the forefront of any company brand / reputational effort.